- About us

 If the guides do not assist solve your problem, techincal support for immiAccount problems is available here

-Australian visas are now issued electronically.
-If your visa is granted, you will not require a visa label in your passport.
+From 1 September 2015 all Australian visas are issued electronically.
+If your visa is granted, you will not receive a visa label in your passport.
 Airlines check online to confirm you have a visa when you are travelling.
 You can also check your visa conditions using the Visa Entitlement Verification Online (VEVO) system, see Visa Entitlement Verification Online.
 When you receive your electronic Australian visa you are issued with a visa grant notification letter that explains the conditions of your visa, including period of validity and entry requirements.
-You should retain this for your own reference and you can take it with you when you travel
+You should retain this for your own reference and you can take it with you when you travel.
+It is no longer possible to purchase an Australian visa label for your passport at an additional charge.

 Paper visa applications can only be lodged at the Australian Embassy in Tehran by courier or post.
 We recommend that you use an international courier company and not postal services such as registered mail, pre-paid post or express delivery, as mail from other countries (including from Australia) is subject to Iranian Customs and cannot be cleared by the Embassy.
 Items sent by overseas postal services are usually held in Iranian Customs for one month before being returned to sender.